Arevalo00/Password-gen/README.md

 4.then the info needs to be validated so it can output the password

 5.after that the password will be retuned in the password box

+After the persudo code I went about creating my Supersring which is empty, this was helpful because I was able to just add the things I need and it can flow thought my code.
+After this was complete I moved to getting the password length working I did this with logical operators.
+The final part was getting the password to become random.
+I did this with a Four loop and the math random and floor. once this was done we created a new var for the password genorated.